 - ⅓ c Sugar

-- 1 tbsp Lemon Juice (Fresh)
+- 1 tablespoon Lemon Juice (Fresh)

 - Add all ingredients to food processor or blender and puree just until blended.
 Don't puree too long or the seeds will start to break up and make your sauce granular.